What Can I Do with an Accounting Degree Besides Accounting?

 Taxation is another area of accounting you'll focus on in your pursuit of a bachelor's in accounting.
 You'll be able to utilize your taxation knowledge in the Volunteer Income Tax Assistance (VITA) program, which is offered as part of SNHU's bachelor's in accounting program.

-Students who participate in the VITA program will be able to take the certification exams offered by the IRS, said Zuzana Buzzell, associate dean of business at SNHU.
-Following the completion of your certifications you'll also have the opportunity to volunteer and prepare income tax filings for undeserved communities and for those who may need the additional support.
+Students who participate in the VITA program will be able to take the certification exams offered by the IRS, said Dr. Zuzana Buzzell, associate dean of business at SNHU.
+Following the completion of your certifications you'll also have the opportunity to volunteer and prepare income tax filings for underserved communities and for those who may need the additional support.
 The volunteer work you do can apply towards your program credits through experiential learning.

 Crystal Horning '15 found that her online classes best prepared her for the field and the telework experience she would need to work as an auditor for the Defense Contract Audit Agency (DCAA).